 I was in for a treat when my siblings visited this week.
 My sister and I found a recipe for Three Herb Chicken with Mushrooms in a little booklet called “Our Best Recipes” by Better Homes and Gardens.

+First of all, a disclaimer.
 This spectacular salad, the Taphouse Salad with Roasted Tomatoes Mushroom Smashburger, was stolen – or at least the idea of it was.
-This is my version of a Taphouse Salad, inspired by a beer pub in Sioux Falls, Taphouse 41.
-First of all, I never would have thought to order such a thing – my Dad did.
-Then I salivated over his meal while I ate mine.
-Bless his heart, he did give me a little tidbit here and there.
+This is my version of a Taphouse Salad, inspired by The Bourbon, Beer & Burger Pub in Sioux Falls, Taphouse 41.
+If you’re in Sioux Falls, you need to get yourself there.

-I often search out flavors and ingredients from across the globe – but sometimes I find the simplest, truest flavors are the most welcome.
+I love to search out flavors and ingredients from across the globe – but sometimes I find the simplest, truest flavors are the most welcome.
 Savory onions, beautifully browned mushrooms, cooked simply in their own juices.
-A touch of butter and a sprinkle of salt is all that’s needed to make this dish shine.
+A touch of butter and a sprinkle of salt is all that’s needed to make Pan Roasted Mushrooms & Onions shine.

 An old family favorite, long-buried away in my box, a great price on ground beef inspired me to pull out this recipe for individual meatloaves with a little Asian flair.
 It is a crazy cultural mix up but the results are outstanding!
 A gorgeous, crusty exterior hides away the moist interior and the little gingery/soy kick lends a subtle teriyaki flavor – not a sweet teriyaki, but something more reminiscent of a Japanese teriyaki.